16,000 tires pile up in Davenport backyard force city removal

-DAVENPORT, Iowa — Piles of 16,000 tires in a home off Lincoln Ave. have grown out of control forcing the city to get involved.
+DAVENPORT, Iowa — Public works says piles of 16,000 tires in a home off Lincoln Ave. have grown out of control forcing the city to get involved.

 William Peters lives in the home and owns B&M PitStop LLC, a tire removal company.
 He’s the middle man between a tire store and a tire recycler, but the tires he’s collecting aren’t making it to that destination.